 The following are the usual data you need to record in the Purchase Journal:

 You can record both cash and account purchases in your Purchases Journal.
 For cash purchases, record the “Cash” you paid.
-For account purchases, write “Accounts Payable”.
-For VAT Input Tax, simply write the amount contained in your receipt.
+For account purchases, write “Accounts Payable.”
+For VAT Input Tax, write the amount contained in your receipt.
 This amount represents 12% of the goods or services you purchased.

-To better explain the Debits and Credits for this type of transaction, presented below are the entries that show how each account would be affected by a cash or account purchase.
-Note that not all purchases would be from VAT purchases.
+To better explain the Debits and Credits for this type of transaction, the entries below show how each account would be affected by a cash or account purchase.
+Note that not all purchases would be VAT purchases.
 For purchases involving Non-VAT transactions, you cannot recognize VAT Input Tax.

 Sample transactions: